 Foods for Today - FC03200 - .5 credits, one quarter course, unleveled.
 Open to all students.
 No prerequisite.
 This course provides students with skills in meal planning, food preparation, nutrition, and current food trends.
 Modern appliances, the microwave, blender, electric mixer, and processor, will be used.
-This course will focus on fruits, vegetables, grains, milk, eggs, and cheese.
+This course will focus on fruits, vegetables, grains, and protein.

-- Read and follow recipes and use food preparation equipment effectively and efficiently producing quality products of nutritional value - Read and summarize newspaper or magazine articles pertinent to each food unit - Create a 'Nutrient' PowerPoint and paper with emphasis on the functions of the six nutrients and healthy examples of foods that provide each nutrient
+- Read and follow recipes and use food preparation equipment effectively and efficiently producing quality products of nutritional value - Read and summarize newspaper or magazine articles pertinent to each food unit - Create a 'Nutrient' project with emphasis on the functions of the six nutrients and healthy examples of foods that provide each nutrient